agile-lab-dev/witboost-collibra-data-catalog-plugin/README.md

 ## Overview

-This project implements a Witboost data Catalog Plugin for [Collibra](https://www.collibra.com/us/en) using Java & SpringBoot.
+This project implements a Witboost Data Catalog Plugin for [Collibra](https://www.collibra.com/us/en) using Java & SpringBoot.

-### What's a Specific Provisioner?
+### What's a Data Catalog Plugin?

-A Specific Provisioner is a microservice which is in charge of deploying components that use a specific technology.
-When the deployment of a Data Product is triggered, the platform generates it descriptor and orchestrates the deployment of every component contained in the Data Product.
-For every such component the platform knows which Specific Provisioner is responsible for its deployment, and can thus send a provisioning request with the descriptor to it so that the Specific Provisioner can perform whatever operation is required to fulfill this request and report back the outcome to the platform.
+A Data Catalog Plugin is an extension point for Witboost that allows publishing entities on an external, pluggable Data Catalog.
+It is invoked at the end of the provisioning flow and receives the whole information about the entity descriptor, provisioning info, etc.

-You can learn more about how the Specific Provisioners fit in the broader picture [here](https://docs.witboost.agilelab.it/docs/p2_arch/p1_intro/#deploy-flow).
+You can learn more about how Data Catalog plugins fit in the broader picture [here](https://docs.witboost.com/docs/p2_arch/p1_intro/#deploy-flow).

 ### Software stack

 This microservice is written in Java 17, using SpringBoot for the HTTP layer.
 Project is built with Apache Maven and supports packaging and Docker image, ideal for Kubernetes deployments (which is the preferred option).

 ### Git hooks